 A School called The Chakwal Grammar School was founded by the well known groups of Chakwal known as The Chakwal Group of Industries.
 The school has a beautiful built Campus.
 Recently, the famous school-business chain of Pakistan, The City School has also established a small Campus in District Chakwal and intends to offer O’Levels education for the children of Chakwal.

 However, the most rural children in this 70 percent agrarian district are not able to attend the expensive private schools and can only afford to attend the government schools where they are available to them.
-The estimated literacy rate in rural areas of Chakwal is 60 percent for boys and 27 percent for girls.
-There is a serious shortage of middle and high schools for rural children in District Chakwal.
+The estimated literacy rate in rural areas of Chakwal is more than 60 percent.